danwilliams/terracotta/README.md

 and gain visibility and awareness, and because there are plans to add command-line functionality to help with setup.
 It is not intended to be used as a library, and is not published as such.
 (See the [Usage](#usage) section for more information.)
-It may also be useful to able to run it and see it working before then using it as a foundation for a new project.
+It may also be useful to be able to run it and see it working before then using it as a foundation for a new project.

 Terracotta was created in response to the lack of full examples of how to use